project-miracl/miracl/README.md

 ## Citation
 ```
 @article{miracl,
-      title={Making a MIRACL: Multilingual Information Retrieval Across a Continuum of Languages},
+      title={Making a {MIRACL}: Multilingual Information Retrieval Across a Continuum of Languages},
       author={Xinyu Zhang and Nandan Thakur and Odunayo Ogundepo and Ehsan Kamalloo and David Alfonso-Hermelo and Xiaoguang Li and Qun Liu and Mehdi Rezagholizadeh and Jimmy Lin},
       year={2022},
       journal={arXiv:2210.09984},